 What can the course lead to in terms of higher education and future careers?

 Many students progress to study sport-related degrees at university, including sports psychology, sports studies and sports coaching.
 Equally, students may choose to go straight on to employment within the broad spectrum of sport-related jobs.

 What are the formal entry requirements for this course?

-Aside from the general entry criteria that the College requires, practical sporting ability is required and GCSEs at Grade 4 or above in PE and/or Science.
+Aside from the general entry criteria that the College requires, practical sporting ability is required and Grade 4 or above in GCSE PE and/or GCSE Science.

 Subject combination advice

 Subject combination advice:

 BTEC sport combines well with most subjects, including IT, Business Studies and Psychology due to the various units studied.
-It is recommended that BTEC Sport is not done in combination with A Level PE as there is a close link with the units covered in the A Level Physical Education specification; this is particularly relevant in the case of students who opt for the full Diploma.
+It is recommended that BTEC Sport is not done in combination with A Level PE as there is a close link with the units covered in the A Level Physical Education specification; this is particularly relevant in the case of students who opt for the National Diploma.